 Lastly, this training should be documented and incorporated into the new employee orientation process.

-6. Safety Must Be Driven From The Top Down
+6. Safety Must Have A Top Down Approach

 The more visible leadership is in supporting workplace safety, the more successful it will be.